 A transformer has two types of power losses (copper loss and iron loss).
 Copper loss depends on the current(I) and the iron(or core) loss depends upon the voltage(V) of the transformer.
-Thus, the total losses in a transformer depend upon voltage and current only not on the power factor and phase angle between them.
-That is why the transformer is rated in kVA not in kW.
+Thus, the total losses in a transformer depend upon voltage and current only not on the power factor and phase angle between them i.e. losses of transformer are independent upon power factor or phase angle between the voltage and current.

 At the time of manufacture, power factor of transformer cannot be determined therefore, transformer is manufactured without considering the types of the load that is to be connected to it.
 So any type of Load either resistive (R), inductive (L), capacitive (C) or mixed load can be connected to the transformer without affecting the power rating of the transformer.
 KVA is the unit of apparent power which is the combination of real power and reactive power and independent upon power factor or phase angle of electric power system.
 That’s why transformers is Rated in KVA not in KW.